 - Professional and scientific employees (P base) - may be hired by the president, respective senior vice president, vice president, vice provost, dean or director.

-- Contract employees (K base) - may be appointed by the president or respective vice president; however, before an appointing authority may hire, the employment agreement must be reviewed by the Office of University Counsel unless a pre-approved contract form is used.
+- Contract employees (K base) - may be appointed by the president or respective vice president and, in the case of coaches other than head coaches of intercollegiate athletic teams, by the athletic director; however, before an appointing authority may hire, the employment agreement must be reviewed by the Office of University Counsel unless a pre-approved contract form is used.

 - Contract agreements (for foreign national hiring) - may be authorized by the senior vice president and provost or associate provost.